jonibaki/StudentRecordSystem/README.md

 # StudentRecordSystem

 JFrame Project allow user/administrator to CRUD a user interface.
-The sysytem initially read a dummy data.
+The system initially read a dummy data.